ADS1: Leave Society

 Coffee Hall with mock-tudor extension and solar panel installation.
 Originally designed by Foster & Partners, 1975

-The Labour government's imminent announcement of a new generation of town sites across the UK marks an opportune moment to reconsider this model of urban settlement.
-This year, ADS1 will look at visionary collective housing in the context of the “new town”; Milton Keynes will be our initial site of study and experimentation.
+As part of a controversial housing and growth strategy, the Labour government's imminent announcement of a new generation of town sites across the UK marks an opportune moment to reconsider this model of urban settlement for its promises and pitfalls.
 The problems we face today have only compounded since the inception of Milton Keynes, and yet its success has played a part in the revival of the new town as an ideal form of urban life.
-With the new town as the basis of the studio, we will examine alternative models of community making, from the rural village to the urban commune.
+While the new town forms the basis of the studio, we will harness this pioneering spirit as we reexamine the potentials of other alternative models of community making, from the rural village to the urban commune.

 Acrosanti, an intentional community in Arizona that holds valuable lessons on construction techniques and the challenges of community organising